colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-8.md

 If you check the game in your browser with a server running, you'll see that the status area will always reflect the current status of the game:
 - Player turn indicator will appear in states regarding a specific player
-- Status message will describe te current state of the game
+- Status message will describe the current state of the game

 ![Screenshot of yellow player's run with player turn indicator and status message indicating this in status area](https://ik.imagekit.io/mune/four-in-a-row-status-message_8h89jKXII.png?updatedAt=1688811167473)